dosreislab/dosreislab.github.io/people.md

 Muthukumaran graduated as B.Tech (Bachelor of technology) in biotechnology at Sathyabama University, Chennai, India.
 He then pursued further studies in the same branch as a M.Tech student at Vellore Institute of Technology.
 His research focussed on designing a statistical QSAR (quantitative structure-activity relationship) model using multivariate image analysis for the prediction of biological activities of flavonoid derivatives, pharmaceutically active against acetylcholinesterase and HIV-1 inhibitors.
 As a PhD student in the lab, he is working on statistical methods to detect adaptation in molecular sequences.

+# Joseph Minus, PhD student

+Joseph is working on mammalian morphometrics and clock dating in close collaboration with Anjali Goswami (NHM).

 # Nayelí Escudero Castelán, PhD student

 Nayelí is working with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.